oxinabox/oxinabox.github.io/_posts/Julia-1.6-what-has-changed-since-1.0.md

 foo(x1, x2; a=10, b=20, c=30, comb=+) = foo(Bar(comp(x1, x2)); a=a, b=b, c=c)
 ```
 This new feature allows one to avoid writing `(...; a=a, b=b, c=c)`, and instead write `(...; a, b, c)`.
-This does come with the requirement to seperate keyword arguments from positional arguments by `;`, but I have always done this, and the [BlueStyle guide requires it](https://github.com/invenia/BlueStyle#keyword-arguments).
+This does come with the requirement to separate keyword arguments from positional arguments by `;`, but I have always done this, and the [BlueStyle guide requires it](https://github.com/invenia/BlueStyle#keyword-arguments).
 It feels like we are fully leveraging the distinction of keyword from positional arguments by allowing this.
-(In contrast, the distinction vs e.g. C# and Python that allow any positional argument to be passed by name, is to make the name of positional arguements not part of the public API, thus avoiding changing it being a breaking change.)
+In contrast, the distinction vs e.g. C# and Python that allow any positional argument to be passed by name, is to make the name of positional arguments not part of the public API, thus avoiding changing it being a breaking change.

 The same syntax can be used to create `NamedTuple`.
 ```julia